FlorentinJonckans/kata-js/README.md

 ### Codewars Katas by kyu

-This will help you find all katas ordered by kyu with a link to the <a href="https://www.codewars.com">Codewars katas</a>.
+This will help you find all katas ordered by kyu, by javascript language, by progress and by fundamentals with a link to the <a href="https://www.codewars.com">Codewars katas</a>.

 - [Katas Kyu 8](https://www.codewars.com/kata/search/javascript?q=&r%5B%5D=-8&tags=Fundamentals&xids=completed&beta=false&order_by=total_completed%20desc)